ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Order of operations
 -------------------

-If you want to download the input data manually, you should do it before you build the UFS MR Weather App.
+If you want to download the input data manually, you should do it before you build the MR Weather App.

 -----------------------------------------------
 Coexistence of multiple files for the same date